abdelrahman-elkady/se-tutorial/lab-3.md

 $ git add hello.js
 ```

-then add some comments explaining the function.
+Then add some comments explaining the function.

 ```js
 // hello.js